pietrobraione/sushi/README.md

 * First, if you installed a version of GLPK-Java that is different from that indicated in the POM file of the sushi-master subproject (currently 1.10), you must modify the POM file so that it matches the version you installed on your system.
 Edit the `master/pom.xml` file and modify the `<version>` tag of the `org.gnu.glpk:glpk-java` artifact.
 * Second, you may need to regenerate the Eclipse project files: This is not necessary if you did not need to edit the `master/pom.xml` file, or if you edited it before importing the Eclipse projects in the workspace.
 Otherwise, run `mvn eclipse:clean eclipse:eclipse` from a console, and then do a refresh of the projects in the Eclipse package explorer.
 For maximum safety rebuild everything by running `mvn clean compile package`.
 * Finally, you need to tell Eclipse where the native libraries for GLPK-Java are.
 At the purpose right-click the sushi-master Eclipse project in the Eclipse package explorer, and select Build Path > Configure Build Path... from the contextual menu.
-Then select the Libraries tab, and find the `M2_REPO/org/gnu/glpk/glpk-java/...` entry, click the triangle on the left of it, select Native Library Location, click the Edit button and enter the location of the JNI libraries produced by GLPK-Java (refer to the GLPK-Java documentation for where this location is).
+Then select the Libraries tab, and find the `M2_REPO/org/gnu/glpk/glpk-java/...` entry, click the triangle on the left of it, select Native Library Location, click the Edit button and enter the location of the JNI libraries produced by GLPK-Java (the GLPK-Java documentation will tell you where this location is).

 ## Usage